-- The Professor is expected, under the supervision of the Vice-President (Academic) to be engaged in:
+The Professor is expected, under the supervision of the Vice-President (Academic Affairs), to be engaged in:

 - Supervise research staff, visiting professors, and related support staff related to the marine environmental protection field;

-- Liaise with Transport Canada and other Canadian federal departments and academic institutions on post-graduate maritime/ocean education, research and capacity building needs and opportunities);
+- Liaise with Transport Canada (TC) and Fisheries and Oceans Canada (DFO) as well as with other Canadian federal departments and academic institutions on post-graduate maritime/ocean education, research and capacity building needs and opportunities;

 - Undertake special projects and other duties as required.

 5. Minimum requirements – education, experience and language skills